Yadnik1/Low-Cost-Telematics-Device/README.md

 ### Post-Processing sensor data:

-After retreiving the data from the device errors and noise have to be addressed, for which there is a seperate repository where I have mention the different methodologies and filers used in Python for the post-processing process.
+After retreiving the data from the device errors and noise have to be addressed, for which there is a [seperate repository](https://github.com/Yadnik1/MEMS-IMU-noise-analysis/tree/master) where I have mentioned the different methodologies and filers used in Python for the post-processing process.

 ## Usage
 To operate the device: